dario-vega/demo-tv-streaming-app/README.md

 1. USE POSTMAN
 2. USE studio.apollographql.

-Note: In order to manage certificates and SSL, I am using the following url after create an API Gateway https://lc22qxcred2zq4ciqms2tzzxv4.apigateway.us-ashburn-1.oci.customer-oci.com/
+Note: In order to manage certificates and SSL, I am using the following url after creating an API Gateway https://lc22qxcred2zq4ciqms2tzzxv4.apigateway.us-ashburn-1.oci.customer-oci.com/